MrDaveKnight/BashVaultAgent/README.md

   a template, and signalling the application to refresh/restart when changes are available

-HashiVA was built to support AIX.
+BashiVA was built to support AIX.
 It has been tested on AIX and MacOS.

 Template Example: